donsheehy/datastructures/prose/04_stacks_and_queues.md

 > **The ADT should be independent of all concerns about its implementation.**

 You may have noticed that the two questions ADTs answer are related to the definition of **encapsulation** we gave in our earlier discussion of object-oriented programming.
-As such, when we implement data structures in python, we will package them as classes.
+As such, when we implement data structures in Python, we will package them as classes.

 ## The Stack ADT
    - **push** - add a new item to the stack.